scala-native/scala-native/docs/user/interop.rst

 Unchecked casts
 ```````````````

-Quite often,C APIs expect user to perform unchecked casts to convert
+Quite often, C interfaces expect the user to perform unchecked casts to convert
-between different pointer types and/or pointers and integers values.
-We provide
+between different pointer types, or between pointers and integer values.
+For
-``obj.cast[T]`` that's defined in ``native.CCast`` implicit class, for this
+this particular use case, we provide ``obj.cast[T]`` that is defined in the
-use case.
-Unlike Scala's ``asInstanceOf``, ``cast`` doesn't provide any safety
+implicit class ``native.CCast``.
+Unlike Scala's ``asInstanceOf``, ``cast`` does
-guarantees.
+not provide any safety guarantees.

 Unsigned integer types
 ----------------------